Gordon Ramsay: Personality

 Ramsay's reputation is built upon his goal of culinary perfection, which is associated with winning three Michelin stars.
 His mentor, Marco Pierre White, noted that he is highly competitive.
 Since the airing of Boiling Point, which followed Ramsay's quest of earning three Michelin stars, Ramsay has also become infamous for his fiery temper and use of expletives.
 Ramsay once famously ejected food critic A. A. Gill, whose dining companion was Joan Collins, from his restaurant, leading Gill to state that "Ramsay is a wonderful chef, just a really second-rate human being."
 Ramsay stated in his autobiography that he did not mind if Gill insulted his food, but would not tolerate a personal insult.
 Ramsay has also had confrontations with his kitchen staff, including one incident that resulted in the pastry chef calling the police.
-A 2005 interview reported Ramsay had retained 85% of his staff since 1993.
+However, a 2005 interview reported Ramsay had retained 85% of his staff from 1993.
 Ramsay attributes his management style to the influence of previous mentors, notably chefs Marco Pierre White and Guy Savoy, and his father-in-law, Chris Hutcheson.

 Ramsay's ferocious temper has contributed to his media appeal in both the United Kingdom and the United States, where his programmes are produced.
 MSN Careers featured an article about television's worst bosses, which listed Ramsay as the only non-fictional boss.
 They cited his frequent loss of his temper and his harsh critiques, notably when he picks on something other than cooking ability, such as calling someone a "chunky monkey".
 Although Ramsay often mocks the French, one of his most trusted maîtres d'hôtel, Jean-Baptiste Requien (Royal Hospital Road), is French, and Ramsay also speaks fluent French from his time in Paris.
 As of 2023, one of his final goals as a chef and restaurateur is to earn the third Michelin Star for Le Pressoir d'Argent, a French restaurant in France.